Expensify/App/docs/articles/expensify-classic/workspace-and-domain-settings/reports/Scheduled-Submit.md

 ## Scheduled Submit frequency options

+**Instant Submit**: Expenses are automatically added to a report in the Processing state, and all expenses will continue to accumulate on one report until it is Approved or Reimbursed.
+This removes the need to submit expenses, and Processing reports can either be Reimbursed right away (if Submit and Close is enabled), or Approved and then Reimbursed (if Submit and Approve is enabled) by a workspace admin.

 **Daily**: Each night, expenses without violations will be submitted.
 Expenses with violations will remain on an open report until the violations are corrected, after which they will be submitted in the evening (PDT).

 **Weekly**: Expenses that are free of violations will be submitted on a weekly basis.
 However, expenses with violations will be held in a new open report and combined with any new expenses.
 They will then be submitted at the end of the following weekly cycle, specifically on Sunday evening (PDT).